boku-ilen/geodot-plugin/README.md

     - MSBuild
     - C++/CLI support for v142 build tools
 5. In `geodot-plugin`, initialize all git submodules: `git submodule update --init --recursive`
-6. In `geodot-plugin/godot-cpp`, generate the GDNative C++ bindings: `scons platform=windows generate_bindings=yes bits=64 target=release`
+6. In `geodot-plugin/godot-cpp`, generate the GDExtension C++ bindings: `scons platform=windows generate_bindings=yes bits=64 target=release`

 ### Compiling

 We got the best results with the "x64 Native Tools Command Prompt for VS 2019" command line.

 Everything is built via SConstruct.
-Running `scons platform=windows osgeo_path=C:/path/to/osgeo target=release` in the root directory will compile everything: First the processing libraries, then the finished GDNative plugin.
+Running `scons platform=windows osgeo_path=C:/path/to/osgeo target=release` in the root directory will compile everything: First the processing libraries, then the finished GDExtension plugin.
 (Building for debug caused crashes for us, which is why `target=release` is recommended on Windows.)

 If you're working on a processing library, you can also only compile this library with the same `scons platform=windows osgeo_path=C:/path/to/osgeo` command in that library's directory (e.g. in `src/raster-tile-extractor`).